Harsheet196/elitmus_project/README.md

 ## Proposed Solution and Devlopment:

 The Theme of whole Project is set to Retro and name for theme is Wreck-it-retro.
 It is showcasing retro feeling using our super favorite Mario games animation.
 This game contains 3 Levels and one additional level.
+You can find the screenshots below.

 ### Tech Stack:
   1. Node.Js as server..